Griffin-Brome/Dr-Notadoctor-MD/README.md

 My test.py class just gives examples how to use

-### GRIFFIN BROME
+### GRIFFIN BROME - Project Manager
 I wrote the project documentation and oversaw the design and implementation of the application.

 I created the Project Charter, WBS, and Gantt Chart.
+I also created the DFD's

-I provided support to the team in successfully setting up thier workflows and development environments
+I provided support to the team in successfully setting up thier workflows and development environments.
+I also set up the Github repository and help team members learn git.
+Finally I merged changes into master and resolved merge conflicts in order to setup the final product

-I created the GUI for this app using Tkinter, this code lives in gui.py currently

-# *Features go here*
+Features added
+===
+### Porter Stemmer

+### Extra chat topic

+### Misc.
+Responses